craveytrain/craveysez/readme.md

 # To-Do

-- get Docker with node and whatnot running
+- hook up node and redis to store actual data